Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 NOTE: Before installing and configuring the plugin, read the "Known Problems" section first!

-Note: This plugin requires Terraria Server API 1.14 in order to work.
+Note: This plugin requires Terraria Server API and tshock in order to work.

 To learn more about Advanced Circuits, have a look on the official wiki: https://github.com/CoderCow/AdvancedCircuits-Plugin/wiki/